Sports in Minnesota: Football

 Before the Vikings, Minnesota also hosted the Minneapolis Marines/Red Jackets and the Duluth Kelleys/Eskimos.
 Three players who played for Duluth are in the Pro Football Hall of Fame.
 The Duluth teams played at Athletic Park, while the Minneapolis teams played at Nicollet Park.
 In 2014, the Bemidji Axemen of Bemidji played two seasons as a team in the Indoor Football League.

 The Minnesota Vixen are a Women's American Football team (WFA) founded in 1998.
 They are also the oldest professional women's football team in the U.S.

-The Minnesota Machine are also a Women's American Football team (WFA) founded in 2008.
+The Minnesota Machine was a Women's American Football team (WFA) founded in 2008.